-The investigator’s report and findings must be reviewed and approved by the Title IX Coordinator and reviewed by OGC before it is provided to each person.
+The investigator’s report and findings must be reviewed and approved by the Title IX Coordinator, or designee, and reviewed by OGC before it is provided to each person.
 OSCR will provide the written notice of outcome of the investigation to the Claimant and Respondent simultaneously.
 The notice of outcome will include information about next steps, which may include the sanctioning process (in the event that there is sufficient evidence to support a Policy violation), or the appeal process (in the event that there is insufficient evidence to support a Policy violation).

 2. Factors Considered in Sanctioning